Father wound: Why it blocks you from peace and how to heal it

 It’s about walking through life no longer bracing for impact, but moving as someone who is gently held… Now.

-And the more you rest in that inner being — your feminine soul — and let life become the God Father rather than the wounded one, your reality begins to shift in the most unexpected, beautiful ways.
-Career doors open.
-The right-fit clients find you.
-The partner you longed for enters your life.
-All through quiet synchronicity, not force.
+And the more you rest in that peace of who YOU are— as you let life become the God Father rather than the wounded one, your reality begins to shift in the most unexpected, beautiful ways.
+What you desire gets done through you in the right timing, the right energy.

-And it’s not because you’re “trying” to manifest.
-It’s simply because miracles are the norm when you live with God.
+And they happen not eve because you’re “trying” to manifest.
+But simply because ease is the norm when you live with God.

-And when you are no longer efforting through life from the pain of a wounded father… but instead, living inside the presence of the loving God Father — you finally feel safe to just be.
+And when you are no longer efforting through life from the pain of a wounded father… but instead, living inside the presence of the loving God Father — you finally feel receive from simply being.

-This is the life you came here to live, my dear.
+That is the peaceful life that you came here to live, my dear.

 Chan Myae